EIA Quick guide

 Calculate whether the project is above the area threshold, as defined in the EIA Regulations.
 If any work has been carried out in an area adjacent to the project within the previous five years, this area must also be counted towards the threshold.

-Please see the EIA Forestry project threshold page to see the thresholds for each type of project.
+Please see the planning my forestry project page to see the thresholds for each type of project.
 If the area of the project is under the threshold, Natural Resources Wales's consent will not be required, unless the work will have a significant environmental impact.

 Step 3 – Do you need our consent?

 If the project is above the area threshold, you must submit an Opinion Form to us to find out if you need Natural Resources Wales's consent.
 Within 28 days you will receive a decision from us either by letter or email confirming whether our consent is required.
 Do Not carry out any work until you have received the letter or email.
-Please see the EIA Apply for our opinion page for more information.
+Please see the planning my forestry project page for more information.

 The majority of applications proceed only so far as the end of step 3.
 If Natural Resources Wales's consent is not required, you will not need to follow step 4.